routepoison/routepoison.github.io/index.md

 ### 📆 July 26th

 A couple of more updates, slowly been compiling my work.
-I have had some personal matter that're ongoing, which is slowing my progress some-what, but we'll get there!
+I have had some personal matters that're ongoing, which is slowing my progress somewhat, but we'll get there!

 ### 📆 June 4th